DIOL-UniTN/Fast-Inf-FFF/README.md

 ```
 Note that, when norm_weight is set to `0`, the model is equivalent to a fast-feedforward network, while setting it to a value `> 0` makes the model will be trained with the L2 penalty as in the Fast-Inf paper.

+Code, data, and results are available at: https://dagshub.com/leocus4/TinyFFF.

 ## To cite this code: